October 11, 2019 • 4 mins

 Spending time outdoors is essential during the sunny season.
-However, it’s still a good idea to have some indoor activities for kids on hand – especially as many businesses and activities remain closed due to COVID-19.
+However, it’s still a good idea to have some indoor activities for kids on hand.

 Cook or bake together: Not only is cooking a fun activity with a potentially delicious payoff, but it’s also educational.
 Ask your kids what their favorite restaurant meal or dessert is and learn how to cook or bake it together.

 Visit a virtual children’s museum: Visiting a children’s museum can be a lot of fun, but did you know many offer virtual learning programs?
 Your kids can learn about science, tech, engineering, math, and the arts without leaving the house.
 The Exploratorium, one of the Bay Area’s favorite children’s museums, has added a lot more online content – check it out at exploratorium.edu/learn.